gt-crnch-rg/read-the-docs/docs/lucata/lucata-faq.rst

 What are the detailed specs for GT's Pathfinder systems?
 -------------
-GT currently hosts a two-chassis Pathfinder system which has 16 nodes in total with 8 in each chassis.
+GT currently hosts a four-chassis Pathfinder system which has 32 nodes in total with 8 in each chassis.
 The nodes are connected directly via RapidIO links.

 * Stationary cores per node/chassis: 1/8
 * Memory-side processors per node/chassis: 8/64